pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 ## Can it be so simple?

 So that’s it?
 Build everything as simply as possible and don’t overthink about the wider implications?
 Just hope it will work out later?
-Despite the well-written-ness of the article and the charming character of the author, you might still find my recommendation a bit simplistic.
+Despite the well-written-ness of this article and the charming personality of its author, you might still find my recommendation a bit simplistic.

 This is just an article, not an enterprise IT project, so it needs to end sometime.
-But there are valid concerns worth addressing about my advice, and {% footnoteref "tweet" "If I’ve missed something else that’s obvious, hit me up @pcraig3 on Twitter!" %}I’ll expand on three of them here{% endfootnoteref %}.
+But there are valid concerns worth addressing about my advice, and {% footnoteref "tweet" "If I’ve missed something else that’s obvious, hit me up <a href='https://twitter.com/pcraig3' target='_blank'>@pcraig3</a> on Twitter!" %}I’ll expand on three of them here{% endfootnoteref %}.

 1. Why would I build something that I already know will need to change later?
 Isn’t this wasted effort?
 2. Just build _everything_ as simply as possible?
 Always?
 When do I generalize then?